Krever/krever.github.io/_posts/2017-11-04-mapreduce.md

 ```

 The technique used here for unifying different implementations of the same problem is called `Object Algebras`.
-It is used as a ground concept in [julienrf/endpoints](https://github.com/julienrf/endpoints/) library.
+It is used as a ground concept in [julienrf/endpoints](https://github.com/julienrf/endpoints/) library where we define an algebra for
+defining http endpoints and implement various interpreters for it.
 This article is just an example of using this technique and if you are curious what are the benefits and problems with it I encourage
 to study it further.
 Maybe I will have chance to present this concept more deeply on one of the scala conferences soon.